opentrustlabs/opentrust-identity/README.md

 provides features for managing access to your API, in addition to other common IdP functions.

 One potentially overlooked problem of commercial SaaS IAM providers is the question of whose data is it?
 Do you own your data?
+Is the data located where it needs to be by law?
 Can you easily access the raw data?
 Can you perform your own analytics on the data?
 Can you migrate the data to a different system if you had to?
 What happens to your data if the SaaS provider goes out of business?

 With proprietary or commercial solutions your options may be severly limited.
 Open source tools at least provide you with the ability to manage your own data.
 It comes with a cost,